Clasp Logo

 It was May 2022, early afternoon, when I received a phone call from my daughter's daycare.
 The teacher was crying.
 My heart stopped beating.

-Babies and Toddlers Are So Vulnerable
+Babies and Toddlers Are Vulnerable

 Now, I'm a parent who has transferred the responsibility of my daughter's safety and development to an ECE four days a week, I have a new appreciation of regulations.